rmccrear/level-4-course-content/week-5/day-2/demo.md

-# Day 2: Sections 13, 14, and 15
+# Day 7: Sections 13 and 14

 ## Introduction

-Today, we will focus on security and compliance, machine learning services, and AWS Organizations.
+Today, we will discuss AWS VPC and security and compliance in AWS.

 ## Steps

+### Section 13

+1. **VPC - Virtual Private Cloud Overview**

+   - Introduction to VPC and subnets.
+   - Hands-on: Understanding CIDR notation.

+2. **Network ACLs & Security Groups in AWS**
+   - Overview of VPC flow logs and peering connections.
+   - Hands-on: Configuring security groups and network ACLs.

+### Section 14

-1. **Security and Compliance**
+1. **Security and Compliance: Understanding AWS Shared Responsibility Model**

-   - Overview of AWS security services and best practices.
+   - Overview of DDoS protection, AWS Shield, and WAF.
-   - Hands-on activities: Exploring AWS Key Management Service and GuardDuty.
+   - Hands-on: Exploring AWS Key Management Service.

-2. **Machine Learning Services**
+2. **Encryption Practices in AWS**

-   - Introduction to AWS machine learning services like Rekognition, Transcribe, and SageMaker.
+   - Introduction to AWS CloudHSM and KMS keys.
-   - Hands-on activities: Using Amazon Rekognition and Polly.

-3. **AWS Organizations**
-   - Understanding AWS Organizations and consolidated billing.
+   - Hands-on: Exploring AWS KMS.
-   - Hands-on activities: Setting up AWS Organizations and SCPs.

 ## Instructions

-Open the slides to Sections 13, 14, and 15.
+Open the slides to Sections 13 and 14.
 We will cover:

+- VPC - Virtual Private Cloud Overview
+- Hands-On: Understanding CIDR Notation
+- Network ACLs & Security Groups in AWS
+- Hands-On: Exploring Security Groups and Network ACLs
-- Security and Compliance
+- Security and Compliance: Understanding AWS Shared Responsibility Model
 - Hands-On: Exploring AWS Key Management Service
-- Introduction to AWS Rekognition
-- Introduction to Amazon Transcribe
-- Introduction to AWS Organizations
+- Encryption Practices in AWS
-- Hands-On: AWS Organization and SCPs
+- Hands-On: Exploring AWS KMS

+Complete 4 quizzes by the end of the day.